The Stallions of Apollo

 I can’t remember what inspired me to make this painting.
 One thing I can remember, however, is that a couple of weeks ago I was reading up about the Apollo asteroids.

 This painting is about failure.
 Not failure for not achieving something, defeat, or unfulfilled desire.
 It is about failure by an excess of force.
 It is about self-destruction by a will that is too strong.
 It is the failure by the excessive heat generating the inferno of one’s own making.
+It’s about toxic positivity.

 This painting was horizontal, originally.
-It was made to depict the Sun scorching the terrains of Mars.
+It was made to portray the Sun scorching the terrains of Mars.
 I saw horses stampeding, running aimlessly motivated by fear, anger, or confusion.
 The rectangle is a mesa.
 Like the mesas in Oklahoma.
 Oklahoma where the FBI building bombing happened.

 Once I went to Oklahoma.
 I walked to the highest point which is located on a mesa.
 Arid area.
 The highest point of Oklahoma is located in a rattlesnake sanctuary.
 The snakes appear in this painting.
 They borrow the images of the stallions.
 The Stallions are represented by golden horseshoes.
 However, somewhat, they also remind me of genetic material.
 There is a theme of aridity, overheating, and excess.
 Most likely, this genetic material is teratological.
-Horseshoes made of gold are also a symbol of extreme excess even because gold is a weak metal that would make very poor horseshoes.
+Horseshoes made of gold are also a symbol of extreme excess and ostentation even because gold is a weak metal that would make very poor horseshoes.

 Acrylic on vinyl